davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

   of personal photos of celebrities in 2014
 * a Twitter bug [exposed the passwords of its 330 million users in plain text](https://blog.twitter.com/official/en_us/topics/company/2018/keeping-your-account-secure.html) in 2018
-* Netflix's [compromised account credentials in 2015](https://www.independent.co.uk/life-style/gadgets-and-tech/news/netflix-hacked-recently-watched-fix-a6759336.html) and [hacked shows in 2017](https://www.nytimes.com/2017/04/29/business/media/netflix-hack-orange-is-the-new-black.html)
+* Netflix had its [users' account credentials stolen in 2015](https://www.independent.co.uk/life-style/gadgets-and-tech/news/netflix-hacked-recently-watched-fix-a6759336.html) and saw some of its new series [swiped in 2017](https://www.nytimes.com/2017/04/29/business/media/netflix-hack-orange-is-the-new-black.html)
 * an Equifax [bug](https://www.wired.com/story/equifax-breach-no-excuse/) enabled a [data breach](https://www.consumer.ftc.gov/blog/2017/09/equifax-data-breach-what-do)
 exposing sensitive information (names, addresses, social security numbers) of 143 million people